miketwo/jekyll-now/README.md

 1. Push to master.

-## To Do

- - Clean git history (we don't need the entire dev line of the clean blog -- that can be squashed and binary images removed)

 ## Support

 Visit Clean Blog's template overview page on Start Bootstrap at http://startbootstrap.com/template-overviews/clean-blog/ and leave a comment, email feedback@startbootstrap.com, or open an issue here on GitHub for support.